Working as a Locum – Part 2Comments Off on Working as a Locum – Part 2

 You will get a registration number, and it’s good practice to print the number with your signature when signing any forms in Practice.

-*NB: There is currently National Recognition of Registration in Queensland, New South Wales, Victoria, Tasmania, and South Australia – Veterinary surgeons who currently hold primary registration and reside permanently in another Australian state or territory are entitled to practise as a veterinary surgeon in these States on a part-time, casual or locum basis without having to register with the local Veterinary Board.
+*NB: There is currently National Recognition of Registration in Queensland, New South Wales, Victoria, Tasmania, South Australia, and the ACT – Veterinary surgeons who currently hold primary registration and reside permanently in another Australian state or territory are entitled to practise as a veterinary surgeon in these States on a part-time, casual or locum basis without having to register with the local Veterinary Board.
 In Northern Territory, secondary registration is now free of charge although vets intending working in the NT should still fill the paperwork out to apply for secondary registration.

 Contact your accountant or the ATO for advice regarding the most tax effective way for you to work as a locum.